-Students who submit letters or opinion pieces must include name, year and school (ex: Anne Godlasky, senior, SOC and CAS).
+Students who submit letters or opinion pieces must include name, year, school (ex: Anne Godlasky, senior, SOC and CAS) and a headshot.
 Anyone who submits a letter or opinion piece must include their phone numbers and e-mail address, which will not be published.

 Letters and opinion pieces represent the views of the author and not The Eagle.
-The Editorial Page Editor and the editor-in-chief reserve the right to edit columns and letters to the editor for libel, length or style, but not for content.
+The opinion editor and the editor-in-chief reserve the right to edit columns and letters to the editor for libel, length or style, but not for content.
 The decision to publish a letter to the editor or opinion piece ultimately falls to the Editor-in-Chief.

 All submissions must be original to The Eagle and become the property of The Eagle.
 Unsigned letters will not be published.